mnmnotmail/website/volunteered.md

 - Experiment: try the client & server in different environments, and report back.
 - Evangelize: put the word out on blogs, social media, and discussion forums!

+Please volunteer!
 We have a rare opportunity to make a lasting contribution to the 21st Century Internet.
-Please volunteer!

-[^kw]: Derived from daily-active-users figures for Slack and MS Teams as of December 2020.
+[^90]: Derived from daily-active-users figures for Slack and MS Teams as of December 2020.

 [^cp]: Phishing sites tripled during Q3 2019 to Q3 2020;
 see the [APWG reports](https://apwg.org/trendsreports/){:target="_blank"}.